PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 update structural boundaries and ownership, run sequential gates, document, commit, and push.
 Keep the store at 128/128 and never create, update, or reopen a pull request.

+## Final boundary-channel composite implementation

+`run_final_boundary_channel_layout_cleanup` now invokes final boundary-input normalization, internal channel-slice propagation, and the channel-slice Mul/Add bridge in the original order.
+Only normalization receives layout and diagnostics; the latter two remain model-only.
+The ordered tuple is retained as `_final_boundary_channel_layout_results` outside the full store.

+The three old final locals are gone, while the earlier terminal phase records and layout-aware calls remain unchanged.
+Focused runtime coverage proves order, context identity, exact argument policy, and tuple order.
+Broad failures were only stale source-representation assertions; no graph or numerical behavior failed.

+Final sequential validation under core-only `uv`:

+- focused boundary/channel owners and affected boundaries:
+  `79 passed in 4.15s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.97s`;
+- synthetic core runtime contracts: `55 passed in 1.11s`;
+- result and phase-result contracts: `196 passed in 9.49s`;
+- full architecture contracts: `258 passed in 19.29s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+The store remains fixed at 128/128.
+Commit and push this implementation unit.
+Resume by auditing the next final non-store boundary; do not create, update, or reopen a pull request.